 Low-density and light, fluffy snow can help you push your ski around with ease.
 On the other hand, heavy snow requires you to exert a lot of strength, making you feel tired and exhausted after a short while.

-We’ve already discussed the best temperature for cross-country skiing, which is anywhere between 20°F and 25°F. This is usually when it’s snowing hard, and the intensity of the snow is near to an ideal condition (low to medium-density); the snowflakes that drop on your face also make it a fun experience!
+We’ve already discussed the best temperature for cross-country skiing, which is anywhere between 20°F and 25°F. This is usually when there is a heawy snowfall, and the intensity of the snow is near to an ideal condition (low to medium-density); the snowflakes that drop on your face also make it a fun experience!

 Moreover, the snow on which you ski should be cold and dry to allow for a good grip and glide.